marcoippel/privacy-policy/githubtest.md

-# Privacy Policy for [Your Chrome Plugin]
+# Privacy Policy for Github actions test

-**Effective Date:** [Date]
+**Effective Date:** 20/06/2024

 ## 1. Introduction

-Welcome to [Your Chrome Plugin].
+Welcome to Github actions test.
 We value your privacy and are committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, and share your data when you use our Chrome plugin.

 ## 2. Data Collection

 Our Chrome plugin collects the following user data:

-- [Specify the type of data collected, e.g., browsing history, user preferences, form data, etc.]
+- the text from your screen
 ## 3. Use of Data

 The data collected by our Chrome plugin is used for the following purposes:

-- Enhancing user experience by [describe how the data improves the plugin's functionality].
+- Enhancing user experience by anwser the questions.
 - Saving user preferences and settings for a personalized experience.
-- [Any other specific use cases relevant to your plugin].

 ## 4. Data Sharing